National atheist group accuses Ed-Co leaders of helping organize prayer event

-Plans for a "Faith on the Field" event, set for 6 p.m. tonight at Edgewood-Colesburg High School's Community Field, were made by teachers using school resources, according to a press release from American Atheists.
+Plans for a “Faith on the Field” event, which was scheduled Wednesday evening at Edgewood-Colesburg High School’s Community Field, were made by teachers using school resources, according to a press release from American Atheists.

 Attempts to reach Rob Busch, Ed-Co’s superintendent, via phone and email weren’t immediately successful.